Connecthings/flutter-connecthings/README.md

 For example, your application UI can be updated when your user is detected inside an airport or inside in a pub.

-You can find out more about this by reading our [In-App actions tutorial](in-app-action-process.html).
+You can find out more about this by reading our In-App actions tutorial for [iOS](https://docs.connecthings.com/sdk/5.0/ios/in-app-action-process.html) and [Android](https://docs.connecthings.com/sdk/5.0/android/in-app-action-process.html).

 Your application can be notified about In App Action events, registering to the In App Action Stream.